 The department had issued show cause notices for revisionary proceedings under Section 263 of the Income-Tax Act, 1961 in the year 2018 in respect of excise incentives for two years.
-In the previous year, the ITAT had directed the Assessing Officer to re-examine and take final decision independently.
+On appealing against 263 order, the ITAT had directed the Assessing Officer to re-examine and take final decision independently.
+Against ITAT order, appeal is pending before High Court.
+In 2021, AO has re-examined the matter (as per ITAT's direction) and disallowed the claim.
+The appeal is filed before CIT(A).

-Pending final closure of this matter, tax amount of ₹500.63 Crore (Previous year - ₹500.63 Crore) along with interest payable of ₹103.81 Crore (Previous year - ₹97.37 Crore) has been disclosed under contingent liabilities.
+Pending final closure of this matter, tax amount of ₹500.63 Crore (Previous year - ₹500.63 Crore) along with interest payable of ₹103.81 Crore (Previous year - ₹103.81 Crore) has been disclosed as contingent liabilities.